exonum/exonum-doc/src/home/what-is-exonum.md

 ## Why Blockchain

 In the terms of data management, blockchains provide [OLTP][wiki:oltp] capabilities;
-a blockchain processes transactions (which are quite similar to transactions in ordinary database management systems) and changes the stored values correspondingly.
+a blockchain processes transactions (which are quite similar to [transactions][wiki:tx] in ordinary database management systems) and changes the stored values correspondingly.

 Compared to commonplace OLTP solutions, the use of blockchain brings several distinctive advantages.